embabel/embabel-llm-database/README.md

 [Embabel Database Server](./embabel-database-server/) is a Spring Rest standlone server that supports running the repository and exposing it via REST endpoints.

-`GET /api/v1/models` returns an array of JSON objects representing a `ModelMetadata` object `GET /api/v1/models/search/findByName?name={model name}` returns a list of matching `ModelMetadata` including providers and costs for each matching model
+`GET /api/v1/models` returns an array of JSON objects representing a `ModelMetadata` object `GET /api/v1/models/{model id}` returns a specific model `GET /api/v1/models/search/findByName?name={model name}` returns a list of matching `ModelMetadata` including providers and costs for each matching model
-`GET /api/v1/models/search/findByNameContains?name={model name}` returns a list of matching `ModelMetadata` where the name contians the 'name' passed
+`GET /api/v1/models/search/findByNameContains?contains={model name}` returns a list of matching `ModelMetadata` where the name contians the 'name' passed
 `GET /api/v1/models/search/findByNameAndProvider?name={model name}&provider={provider name}` returns a list of matching `ModelMetadata`
-`GET /api/v1/models/search/findByTags?tags={tag name}` returns a list of matching `ModelMetadata` `GET /api/v1/models/count` returns the number of models in the repository `GET /api/v1/models/lastUpdate` returns a timestamp for when the repository was last refreshed `GET /api/v1/tags` returns a list of tag objects that models are mapped to
+`GET /api/v1/models/search/findByTags?tags={tag name}` returns a list of matching `ModelMetadata` `GET /api/v1/models/search/findByProvider?provider={provider name}` returns a list of matching `ModelMetadata` `GET /api/v1/models/count` returns the number of models in the repository `GET /api/v1/models/lastUpdate` returns a timestamp for when the repository was last refreshed `GET /api/v1/tags` returns a list of tag objects that models are mapped to `GET /api/v1/agents/{agentName}/processes` returns a list of process names from memory for a specific agent name

 Repository maintenance is via an Agent approach.
 The server provides an MCP Server compliant toolset as well as a direct, manual mechanism to trigger the Agent.
 The Agent will validate if the repository needs refreshing.
 `POST /api/v1/agents/{agentName}` manually triggers the repository maintenance agent  (e.g. `POST /api/v1/agents/A1ModelRepositoryAgent`)

 ## Testing